Underspecification in Language Modeling Tasks: A Causality-Informed Study of Gendered Pronoun Resolution: Conclusion

 \section{Conclusion}

-Motivated by recent work applying causal inference to language modeling~\citep{ Mediation-NLP, Counterfactual-NLP, Causal-Stats-NLP, Causal-Math-NLP} we have employed causal inference tools for the proposal of a new causal mechanism explaining the role task specification plays in inducing LLM latent selection bias into inference-time language generation.
+Motivated by recent works applying causal inference to language modeling~\citep{ Mediation-NLP, Counterfactual-NLP, causal-nlp-survey, Matej2023} we have employed causal inference tools for the proposal of a causal mechanism explaining the role task specification plays in inducing latent selection bias into inference-time language generation in a range of models from BERT-base to the latest available GPT-4 Turbo Preview.

-We have used this causal mechanism to 1) identify new and subtle spurious correlations, and 2) classify when an inference-time task may be unspecified and thus more vulnerable to exhibiting undesirable spurious correlations.
+We have used this causal mechanism to 1) identify new and subtle spurious correlations, which may be confounding results on benchmarks currently failing to control for them, and 2) classify when an inference-time task is unspecified and thus more vulnerable to exhibiting undesirable spurious correlations.
 We believe integrating the detection of task specification into AI systems can aid in steering them away from the generation of harmful spurious correlations.

-We have noted some interesting trends from these methods: the magnitudes of the specification-induced spurious correlations appear to be relatively insensitive to model size, spanning over 3 orders of magnitude.
-Whereas training objectives appear to have a larger effect.
-Models trained with instruction fine-tuning and RLHF objectives exhibit relatively strong specification-induced spurious correlations, while models trained with multiple \& varied pre-training objectives exhibit relatively weak specification-induced spurious correlations.
-We speculate that models with higher specification in pre-training objectives may be less susceptible to the effects of inference-time specification-induced correlations, however as many other factors are varied across these models, further investigation is required.
+We noted several trends: the magnitudes of specification-induced spurious correlations appear to be relatively insensitive to base model size, spanning over a factor of $1,000\times$ the number of parameters from BERT-base to GPT-3 (without speculation of GPT-4's size).
+Whereas, post-training stages, RLHF in particular, appear to have a larger effect on these specification-induced spurious correlations, as may be a consequence of the relatively small post-training dataset sizes.
+We also speculate that models with higher specification in training objectives may be less susceptible to the effects of inference-time specification-induced correlations, however as many other factors are varied across these models, further investigation is required.